jasoncdavis/SSH2Influx/README.md

 ## Usage

-The SSH2Influx.py program has command line help.
+The SSH2Influx.py program has command-line help.
+To access, run the following.

 ```sh
    cd SSH2Influx